 Dear Fellow Food Lover,

-It began about four years ago, when Janie (the love of my life) and I were living in Manhattan.
+It began about six years ago, when Janie (the love of my life) and I were living in Manhattan.
 As a food enthusiast, I had developed an interest in the new techniques and ingredients that were being pioneered at some of the world’s top restaurants by chefs like Ferran Adrià, Grant Achatz, José Andrés, Heston Blumenthal, and Wylie Dufresne.
 As a software developer, I was naturally drawn to the scientific principals behind the work of these groundbreaking chefs, so I decided to try my hand at it.

 This presented two problems.

-Second, and more importantly, our typical-NYC kitchen was only slightly bigger than a broom closet.
-Naturally, Janie wasn’t too keen on the idea of me spending $93 on a kilo of transglutaminase, which would take up our limited cabinet and freezer space for the foreseeable future.
-(Not to mention the other fifteen ingredients with strange names that I wanted to buy.)
+First, most of the recipes I wanted to try called for only tiny amounts of these ingredients—we’re talking a few grams at a time.
+So, I would basically be buying a lifetime supply.
+Second, and more importantly, our NYC kitchen was only slightly bigger than a broom closet.
+Naturally, Janie wasn’t too keen on me spending $93 on a kilo of transglutaminase, which would fill up our limited cabinet and freezer space for the foreseeable future.
+(Not to mention the other fifteen strangely named ingredients that I wanted to buy.)

 Around the same time, Janie and I got the news that we were expecting a daughter.
 We decided to move out of the big city for a different quality of life back in New England, where I grew up.

+We ended up at my parents’ house on the southern coast of Maine, next to the Nubble Light in York.
+And we officially launched Modernist Panty in their 200-square-foot basement.
 The days were long.
 I’d get up early in the morning, before work, to pack orders on the pool table that took up a good chunk of the basement.
 By the time Chloe was born, we had a steady stream of customers.
 To my surprise, many of them were professional chefs who were also looking to experiment with new ways of cooking.

+As the business continued to grow, I found myself up at all hours working and helping to feed and soothe a colicky baby.
+Eventually I decided to retire from software development to concentrate on my two new passions, Chloe and Modernist Pantry.
 After almost a year, we’d outgrown the tiny basement, so we bought a home in Eliot, the next town over.
 The property had an unfinished 1500-square-foot outbuilding that we immediately renovated and turned into the new home of Modernist Pantry.
 It was the proverbial garage start-up.
 By this time, Janie was working part-time in the business too, and we had hired a couple of additional employees to help us out.

 We planned to be there for a while, as we enjoyed the short commute up our driveway and the freedom to arrange our schedules around Chloe.
-But as triple-digit growth continued, the business outgrew this space, too.
+But as growth continued, the business outgrew this space, too.
 Then it began slowly taking over our house.
 First the basement, then the third-floor spare room, and by the time our dining room was full of product, we decided it was enough.

 As the business continues to grow, so does Chloe.
-At the ripe age of three, she is already taking a keen interest in helping out in the kitchen—although it is too early to tell if she's driven by a love of cooking or the opportunity to lick the cake batter whisk.
+At the ripe age of six, she is already taking a keen interest in helping out in the kitchen—although it is too early to tell if she's driven by a love of cooking or the opportunity to lick the cake batter whisk.
 In any case, our family deeply appreciates the opportunity to serve adventurous cooks like you.
 And we hope to continue to do so for many years to come.